 - What was their upbringing like?

-- What region and class of society do the parents come from?
+- What region and class do the parents come from?

 - How would you define the relationship they have with their parents?